reinhart1010/nix/docs/en/common/mount.md

 ---
 # mount

-Provides access to an entire filesystem in one directory.
+Get access to an entire filesystem in one directory.
 More information: <https://manned.org/mount.8>.

 - Show all mounted filesystems: